RoelN/Font-Falsehoods/README.md

 1. Fonts given the same size (e.g. 16px) will all be of equal size
 1. Font size determines the line height
 1. Fonts are free
+1. Someone else will check the license
 1. All text will be rendered in the selected font
+1. All text will be in English/my language
 1. Users will never need characters that aren't in the font
 1. Font rendering is being taken care of by the OS
 1. Font rendering is being taken care of by the application itself